 It’s important to review your Medicare Advantage plan to see what dental services are covered and how much you will have to pay out-of-pocket.

 You may have to pay half the cost of the dental services you receive.
 Many Medicare Advantage plans may only cover Medicare-approved services — putting you on the hook for 100 percent of dental services.

 Alternative Options to Pay for Dentures

 You can buy senior dental insurance from private insurers to help cover the cost of dentures if you are on Medicare.
-There are also several options to reduce your out-of-pocket costs or to help you if you have limited income and resources.
+There are also several free and low-cost dental care options to reduce your out-of-pocket costs or to help you if you have limited income and resources.

 - Dental Insurance

 - Affordable private dental insurance is available through many major health plans.
 They generally cover preventive services and cover a portion of dentures and other major dental services.

 - Local community or senior centers can often connect seniors with dental services for people with limited income and financial resources.
 You can use the U.S. Department of Health and Human Services’ Health Center finder tool to locate a clinic near you.

 - The Dental Lifeline Network is a community service project of the American Dental Association.
 It provides free dental treatment for the elderly and people with disabilities.